nfdi4plants/ARC-specification/ARC specification.md

 Encryption is not advised (but could be an option to share sensitive data in an otherwise open ARC) .

-### ISA-XLSX Format
+### ISA-XLSX Format (-> Timo)

 The investigation file follows the vanilla ISA model specification saved in the XLSX format.

 ## Shareable and Publishable ARCs

-*(not cleaned up / merged)*

-An ARC exists in the continuum between shared and publishable state and is designed to continuously evolve.
-This reflects necessities of an ongoing research process and at the same time understands publication as a particular snapshot of this process in time.
-Accordingly, ARCs are not rigorously checked, but all parts involved in automatic workflows or processing MUST adhere the workflow dependent minimal requirements.
-However, at a certain point in time a data publication is intended and trigger by the user.
-This means that a defined fixed state or snapshot will be produced that can be permanently referenced on a public repository with a DOI assigned to the snapshot.
-Minimal publishable ARC MUST comply the following: isa.investigation.xlsx MUST contain all information required by DataCite (V??), that is:
+ARCs are considered *publishable* (e.g. for the purpose of minting a DOI) when fulfilling the following conditions:

+- Investigation-level metadata contains minimally the following DataCite terms:

-Project name
+  - Project name
-Project ID or Grant ID
+  - Project ID or Grant ID
-(Short) project description
+  - (Short) project description
-Grant provider
+  - Grant provider
-Program name (if applicable)
+  - Program name (if applicable)
-Principal Investigator(s) (PI)
+  - Principal Investigator(s) (PI)
-ORCID-ID of the PI(s)
+  - ORCID-ID of the PI(s) [if available]
-Contact information of the responsible person of the data Creation date (and embargo periods, ...)
+  - Contact information of the responsible person of the data
-ARC MUST not be empty.
-Note: auxiliary payload is not considered as ARC payload in a data publication.
-In order to publish individual assay or workflow to a technology-specific endpoint data repository (e.g. proteome exchange, GEO, metabolights, …) a minimal publishable ARC is required.
-Additionally, the requirements of the specific endpoint data repository are automatically backpropagated to the ARC.
-This means that certain fields in the ISA Model become mandatory due to demands of the end point repository.
-However, the annotation logic in the ARC will not change.
-The comfort of publishing can be increased by using the repository specific Swate templates from the beginning of the documentation process.
-The templates found under (https://github.com/nfdi4plants/SWATE_templates) help to avoid unnecessary workload pilling up at time of publication.

-A publishable ARC is an ARC that fulfills all package-level and assay-level metadata requirements and ensures that all files in all runs can be (re-)generated by executing the top-level workflow `arc.cwl` with (optional) parameters stated in `arc.yml`.

-It is important to notice that requirements for a publishable ARC is dependent of the target requirements and therefore might be enforced during the publishing process.
-However, the ARC ensures a common representation of these information that can be shared across different publication targets or end point repositories.

-ARCs are not intended to be packaged directly; rather, this specification defines conversions of ARCs into other standard formats such as e.g. the Research Object Crate format (see Community-specific formats below).
-It is intended that a complete ARC contains all necessary metadata to enable such conversions.

-Additionally, ARCs can include auxiliary payload according to users’ requirements, e.g. presentation, reading material, or manuscripts.
-While these files can be placed anywhere in the ARC, it is strongly advised to organize these in additional subdirectories to avoid polluting the ARC root directory.
-Important note:  A shareable ARC does not need to reach any kind of completeness.
-Data entities in the ARC if existing MUST be in place according to the ARC structure.
-Other data entities will be regarded as auxiliary payload that can be submitted, but else ignored by any processing.
+  - Creation date (and embargo periods, ...)

+- The ARC MUST NOT be *empty*: it MUST contain minimally a single assay or a single workflow.

+Notes:
+  - The attribute *publishable* does not imply that data and metadata contained in an ARC are suitable for publication in a specific outlet (e.g. PRIDE, GEO, EBI).
+While it may be straightforward to convert the ARC schema into one required by specific publishers or repositories, additional metadata requirements may be enforced during conversion.
+These are intentionally not captured in this specification.

 ## ARC Provenance